seng438-winter-2022/seng438-a2-LAREINA-JO/Assignment2-Report.md

 # 2 Detailed description of unit test strategy

 // including the input partitions you have designed

 # 3 Test cases developed

-Methods to be tested in org.jfree.data.Range: contains(double value): balck box testing, equivalence class testing, robustness testing, boundry testing
+Methods to be tested in org.jfree.data.Range:

+contains(double value):
-First applying the black box testing and equivalence class testing to test if the method can result the correct value within the range, then apply the boundry test to test if the method can result the correct boundry values.
+Black box testing, equivalence class testing, robustness testing, boundry testing First applying the black box testing and equivalence class testing to test if the method can result the correct value within the range, then apply the boundry test to test if the method can result the correct boundry values.

 toString():
 black box testing and equivalence testing
 Since the toString() method only result a string which represents the correct range, apply the black box and equivalence testing can test if the method can result the correct string.

-getUpperBound()
+getUpperBound():

-getLowerBound(): Results showed that the getLowerBound() correctly returned the lower bound value of the range getLength(): Results shouwed that the getLength() meethod correctly returned the length of the range
+getLowerBound(): Results showed that the getLowerBound() correctly returned the lower bound value of the range

+getLength(): Results shouwed that the getLength() meethod correctly returned the length of the range

-Methods to be tested in org.jfree.data.DataUtilities: calculateRowTotal(Values2D data, int row) calculateColumnTotal(Values2D data, int column)
+Methods to be tested in org.jfree.data.DataUtilities:

+calculateRowTotal(Values2D data, int row):

+calculateColumnTotal(Values2D data, int column):

+calculateColumnTotal(Values2D data, int column，int[] validRows):

+createNumberArray(double[]):

+getCumulativePercentages(KeyedValues):

 // write down the name of the test methods and classes.
 Organize the based on